chiarafornari/python-cimec-chiara-fornari/README.md

 A visual inspection of the data is provided in order to check the quality of the signal and the presence of bad channels that in case are interpolated.
 HEOG, VEOG and ECG channel are created to control/clean for eye movement and heart rate.

 #### Data ri-referencing:
-In order to reduce the noise, the average electrodes offline references was applied.
+In order to reduce the noise, the average electrodes offline reference was applied.

 #### Independent Component Analysis (ICA):
 The ICA is applied and the bad components removed.

 #### Power spectral density (PSD):
-A general PSD plot is provided to check the occipital alpha (8-12 Hz) and frontal theta (4-8 Hz)
+A general PSD plot is provided to check the occipital alpha (8-12 Hz) and frontal theta (4-8 Hz).

 ***